bimaputra1/ds-for-marketing-analytics/README.md

-# ds-for-marketing-analytics
+# Data Science For Marketing Analytics

-Application of Data Science for Marketing Analytics
+This project is an example of data science application for Marketing Analytics.